-"Technology Failure" means (i) any failure of any aspect of the Sponsor Platform (whether with respect to technology, personnel, or otherwise), as a result of which Participants are substantially unable to conduct trading activities on the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) period, or (ii) any failure of any Interface for which Sponsor is responsible, as a result of which Participants are substantially unable to conduct trading activities with Enron through the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) day period.
+"Sponsor Technology Failure" means (i) any failure of any aspect of the Designated Platform (whether with respect to technology, personnel, or otherwise), as a result of which Participants are substantially unable to conduct trading activities on the Designated Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) period, or (ii) any failure of any Interface for which Sponsor is responsible, as a result of which Participants are substantially unable to conduct trading activities with Enron through the Designated Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) day period.
 "Transaction Search Interface" means the Interface described in Exhibit G.

 2. Term.
-This Agreement shall be effective for a period of two (2) years from the date hereof (the "Initial Term"); provided, that Enron may extend the Initial Term for successive additional periods of one (1) year each (each, an "Extended Term") upon delivery of written notice to Sponsor at any time prior to the expiration of the Initial Term or the Extended Term (as applicable); provided further that this Agreement may be terminated prior to the expiration of the Initial Term or any Extended Term pursuant to Section 10.
-3. Scope of Agreement.
+This Agreement shall be effective for a period of two (2) years from the date hereof (the "Initial Term"); provided, that Enron may extend the Initial Term for an additional periods of one (1) year (the"Extended Term") upon delivery of written notice to Sponsor at any time prior to the expiration of the Initial Term ; provided further that this Agreement may be terminated prior to the expiration of the Initial Term or the Extended Term pursuant to Section 10.
+3. Scope of Agreement; Posting of Prices and Specified Products.

-(a) Enron agrees to post prices for the Specified Products on the Sponsor Platform, commencing on the Interface Completion Date and on and subject to the other terms and conditions of this Agreement.
+(a) Enron agrees to post prices for the Specified Products on the Designated Platform, commencing on the Interface Completion Date and on and subject to the other terms and conditions of this Agreement.

-(b) In addition to Specified Products, Enron may in its sole discretion post prices on the Sponsor Platform for other commodities and derivative products that Sponsor offers on the Sponsor Platform.
+(b) In addition to Specified Products, Enron may in its sole discretion post prices on such Designated Platform for other commodities and derivative products that Sponsor offers on such Designated Platform.
 Enron shall have no obligation to do so, and Enron may, in its sole discretion, cease posting prices for such additional products at any time.
 Enron shall notify Sponsor of its desire to post prices or cease posting prices for such additional products, as the case may be, and Sponsor shall provide such assistance as shall be necessary (including with respect to making any necessary modifications to its Interfaces) to permit Enron to post prices for such additional products.
 In the event Enron elects to post prices for additional products pursuant to this Section 3(b), such additional product(s) shall be deemed Specified Product(s) for purposes of this Agreement for so long as Enron elects to post prices therefor.

-(c) Enron and Sponsor may agree at any time to amend Schedule A to add, delete, or modify Specified Products.
+(c) Without limiting Enron’s discretion in (b) above to add or delete products that Sponsor offers on a Designated Platform, Enron and eSpeed may agree at any time to amend Schedule A to add, delete, or modify Specified Products.

-(d) Enron may, in its sole discretion and without liability to Sponsor, Sponsor Platform, or any Participant, temporarily or permanently suspend prices for Specified Products (i) at any time that prices for such Specified Products are not being posted or actively maintained on the Enron Platform or (ii) if, in Enron's judgment, such suspension is reasonably required in an order to respond to operational difficulties on a Sponsor Platform or with respect to the Interfaces, to protect Enron's confidential or proprietary information or otherwise maintain the integrity of the Enron Platform.
+(d) Enron may, in its sole discretion and without liability to eSpeed, Sponsor, Designated Platform, or any Participant, suspend its posting of prices for Specified Products for such time as (i) prices for such Specified Products are not being posted on the Enron Platform or (ii) if, in Enron's judgment, such suspension is reasonably required in an order to respond to operational difficulties on a Designated Platform or with respect to the Interfaces, to protect Enron's confidential or proprietary information or otherwise maintain the integrity of the Enron Platform (provided that this Section 3(d) shall not be deemed to permit Enron to terminate this Agreement, all termination rights being set forth in Section 11(a) hereof).